risabbir/TaskGlide/src/README.md

     pnpm dev
     ```
 2. Open [http://localhost:9002](http://localhost:9002) (or the port specified in `package.json`) with your browser.
-3. The application should prompt you to "Continue as Guest" or automatically start a guest session.
+3. The application should show the main task board.
+If no guest session is active, the header will prompt you to "Continue as Guest", leading to the guest access page.

-## AI Features (Optional Setup)
+## AI Features

 TaskGlide includes AI-powered features (like enhancing task descriptions, suggesting tags, etc.) which use Genkit with Google AI (Gemini models).
+These features are available within the application.

+**For Developers (Optional Local AI Testing):**
+If you are a developer and wish to run or test the Genkit AI flows locally:

 1.  **Get a Google AI API Key:**
     *   You can obtain an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).